 Ligurian-tyrrhenian sea

-Since 2018 we are collecting surface water microplastic samples between Olbia-Elba-Genoa.
-The aim of this project is to collect data over a 10 years period, to evalute any visible changes in the quantity and spatial and temporal distribution of microplastics found.
-This is the very first long term monitoring study within the Mediterranean Sea.
+Since 2018, we have been collecting surface water microplastic samples between Olbia-Elba-Genoa.
+The aim of this project is to collect data over a 10-year period, to evaluate any visible changes in the quantity and spatial and temporal distribution of microplastics found.
+This is the very first long-term monitoring study within the Mediterranean Sea.

 partner